larsiusprime/StealMyIdeas/luddites_in_space/article.md

 ## Overarching theme

-I always thought it was cool that in the 2000's Battlestar Galactica series the human military fleet was reduced to a single Battlestar-class precisely because the Galactica was an old rustbucket.
+I always thought it was cool that in the 2000's Battlestar Galactica series the human military fleet was reduced to a single Battlestar-class ship precisely because the Galactica was an old rustbucket.
 You see, once upon a time there was this big war with the robotic Cylons, who were adept at hacking computer networks.
 The humans responded with a borderline paranoid design ethos that relied on land-line phones and simple radios for onboard ship communication, using computers only when necessary, and then only with strict [airgapping](https://en.wikipedia.org/wiki/Air_gap_%28networking%29).
 The humans won the war, and as the years wore on these measures that had once protected them started to grate; widespread networking brought many efficiencies, and the